 - May manipulate or deceive loved ones

-- Have a lack of concern for their own well-being
+- Have a lack of concern for their well-being

 - Suffer from unstable finances and relationships

-Many people with BPD will abuse drugs or alcohol to mask their depressive symptoms and feel more comfortable around others.
-Borderline personality disorder and addiction are so common that one study found that nearly 78% of adults with BPD will have a substance use disorder at some point in their lives.
-Furthermore, people with BPD are more than three times more likely to suffer from alcohol use disorder than those who are not.
+Many people with BPD abuse drugs or alcohol to mask their depressive symptoms and feel more comfortable around others.
+Borderline personality disorder and substance abuse are so common that one study found that nearly 78% of adults with BPD will have a substance use disorder at some point.
+Furthermore, people with BPD are more than three times more likely to suffer from alcohol use disorder than those without.
 The most common addiction problems among people with borderline personality disorder are alcohol, cocaine, and opioids.

 Dual Diagnosis Treatment for Addiction and Borderline Personality Disorder

 Dual diagnosis programs use various techniques to treat substance use disorder and BPD.
 These may include cognitive behavioral therapy, group therapy, individual therapy, dialectical behavior therapy, and more.
-These therapies aim to help patients let go of self-destructive behaviors and learn to better regulate their emotions and motivate themselves to make positive changes in their lives.
+These therapies aim to help patients let go of self-destructive behaviors, learn to regulate their emotions better, and motivate themselves to make positive life changes.

-Although there are currently no medications used to treat borderline personality disorder, many of the same therapies used in addiction treatment help modify the behaviors of people with BPD.
-Some of the most important aspects that treatment for borderline personality disorder and addiction covers include:
+Although no medications are used to treat borderline personality disorder, many of the same therapies used in addiction treatment help modify the behaviors of people with BPD.
+Some of the most important aspects that treatment for borderline personality disorder and addiction covers include the following:

 - Teaching patients how to manage their moods and work through triggers